MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 ---
-title: Create an automated flow with Microsoft Dataverse| Microsoft Docs
+title: Create a cloud flow with Microsoft Dataverse (legacy)
-description: Create workflows by using a Microsoft Dataverse connection and Power Automate
+description: Learn how to create workflows by using a Microsoft Dataverse (legacy connection and Power Automate.
 services: ''
 suite: flow
 documentationcenter: na
-author: MSFTMAN
+author: Radioblazer
-manager: tapanm
 editor: ''
 tags: ''
 ms.devlang: na